 According to First Research and IBISWorld, there are more than 2 million companies in the US agriculture sector, with combined revenue of $41.8 billion.
 This represents fairly slow annual growth of just 0.8% over the past five years (2011-16).

-What are the key segments of the Farm market?
+What are the Key Segments of the Farm Industry?

 A number of factors affect the performance of the Farm industry.
 These drivers include: